Jason-Tellez/danceability/README.md

 ## Executive Summary
 [(Back to top)](#table-of-contents)

 My best models Were the Polynomial Regressor (Degree 2) and the K Nearest Neighbor Regressor.
-I ultimately chose the KNN Regressor since it performed slightly better then the Polynomial Regressor.
+I ultimately chose the Polynomial Regressor since it was less overfit than the K-Nearest Neighbor Regressor.

 Metrics for the above features: